Skip to content

 Where you eat changes the bill more than what you order - a seafront terrace in a tourist hotspot costs far more than a back-street konoba a few minutes inland.
 Photo: Clarenciaga / Wikimedia Commons, CC BY 4.0

-The practical money-savers are simple: shop the green markets (pazar) and fish markets for fruit, cheese, pršut and the day’s catch; buy water and snacks from a supermarket (Konzum, Lidl, Plodine, Tommy) rather than a kiosk; and eat your main restaurant meal a few lanes off the main square, where locals do.
-A coffee sat on a terrace — a Croatian institution — is usually only €2–3, so the café habit barely dents a budget.
+Shop the green markets (pazar) and fish markets for fruit, cheese, pršut and the day’s catch; buy water and snacks from a supermarket (Konzum, Lidl, Plodine, Tommy) rather than a kiosk; eat your main restaurant meal a few lanes off the main square, where locals do.
+A coffee sat on a terrace - a Croatian institution - is usually only €2-3, so the café habit won’t dent a budget the way people assume it will.

 A stepped Dubrovnik old-town lane with café parasols and a small market stall